Lords and Gentlemen of the Bedchamber: Description and functions

 There were always several holders of the office, who were invariably gentlemen and almost invariably peers, often important ones, as the regular access to the monarch which the role brought was the most valuable commodity of the courtier.
-The duties of the office involved waiting on the King when he ate in private, helping him to dress, guarding the bedchamber and water closet, and providing companionship.
+The duties of the office involved waiting on the King when he ate in private, helping him to dress, guarding the bedchamber and closet, and providing companionship.

-From 1660 the office of first gentleman of the bedchamber was invariably combined with that of Groom of the Stool.
+After the Restoration, the office of first gentleman of the bedchamber was invariably combined with that of Groom of the Stole.
 On average the number of Gentlemen varied around 12 but fluctuated from time to time.
 During the reign of James II there were only eight, and none were appointed during the reign of Queen Anne.
+The female counterparts to the Gentlemen (or Lords) of the Bedchamber were the Ladies of the Bedchamber (appointed by Queens regnant and consort alike).
+Working under the Gentlemen, in the same location, were the Grooms of the Bedchamber.

+Below is an incomplete list of noblemen who have served as Gentlemen of the Bedchamber or Lords of the Bedchamber: